ALiAsim99/odin-recipes/README.md

 # odin-recipes
-A generic recipe website with basic html and no Css.
+A generic recipe website with basic html and css styling